 Instead:

-- Acknowledge the fear without making a big deal of it.
+- Stay calm.
 Your calm presence helps; your anxiety makes it worse.

 - Create distance from the scary thing.
 Distance reduces arousal, which allows the prefrontal cortex to come back online.

-- Use treats to create positive associations (from a distance).
-The dog should be able to eat the treats—if they're too stressed to eat, you're too close.
+- Use treats to create positive associations from a distance.
+If the dog is too stressed to eat, you are too close.

 - Let them approach at their own pace, or not at all.
 Forced approach creates learned helplessness, not confidence.

-- Avoid forcing them to "face their fears."
-This is exactly the wrong approach during fear periods.
+- Do not force them to "face their fears."
+This is exactly the wrong approach during a fear period.

-A single traumatic experience during a fear period can create permanent phobic responses that require months of counter-conditioning to address.
-The 10 minutes you save by "just getting past" the scary thing can cost you hundreds of dollars in behavior modification later.
+A single traumatic experience during a fear period can create a phobic response that requires months of counter-conditioning to address.

 When to Get Professional Help

-Sometimes adolescent regression exposes underlying issues that need more than management.
-The good news: if you're reading this far, you're already ahead of most dog owners in recognizing that behavior has causes.
-Here's when to call in the professionals.
+Sometimes adolescent regression reveals underlying issues that need more than management.
+Here is when to call in the professionals.

 Signs You Need a CPDT-KA Certified Trainer

-- Your dog's behavior is getting progressively worse despite consistent management (normal adolescent regression plateaus or slowly improves; worsening trajectory suggests something else is going on)
+- Your dog's behavior is getting progressively worse despite consistent management.
+Normal adolescent regression plateaus or slowly improves; a worsening trajectory suggests something else is going on.

-- You can't safely walk your dog without fear of incidents (safety concerns trump "waiting it out")
+- You cannot safely walk your dog without fear of incidents.

-- You're dreading time with your dog instead of enjoying it (burnout is real and damages your relationship; getting help sooner is cheaper than getting help later after the relationship has deteriorated)
+- You are dreading time with your dog instead of enjoying it.
+Burnout is real and damages the relationship; getting help sooner is less expensive than getting help after the relationship has deteriorated.

-- You've been working on the same issues for months with no improvement (adolescent regression responds to management; lack of response suggests the diagnosis is wrong or the approach needs adjustment)
+- You have been working on the same issues for months with no improvement.
+Adolescent regression responds to management; lack of response suggests the diagnosis is wrong or the approach needs adjustment.

 Signs You Need a Veterinary Behaviorist (DACVB)

-- Your dog has aggression that poses a safety risk (veterinary behaviorists can prescribe medication and create comprehensive treatment plans; trainers alone cannot)
+- Your dog has aggression that poses a safety risk.
+Veterinary behaviorists can prescribe medication and create comprehensive behavior modification plans; trainers alone cannot.

-- Anxiety is so severe that it's affecting their quality of life—not eating, not sleeping, constant pacing or hiding (medication may be necessary to bring anxiety down enough for training to work)
+- Anxiety is so severe that it is affecting quality of life: not eating, not sleeping, constant pacing or hiding.
+Medication may be necessary to bring anxiety down to a level where training can be effective.

-- Normal training approaches aren't working and you've ruled out trainer skill issues (this suggests either an underlying medical issue or anxiety that requires pharmaceutical intervention)
+- Standard training approaches are not working and you have ruled out trainer skill issues.
+This suggests an underlying medical issue or anxiety that requires pharmaceutical intervention.

-- Your vet suspects an underlying medical component (pain, thyroid issues, neurological problems).
-Behavior problems that have medical causes won't respond to training until the medical issue is addressed.
+- Your vet suspects a medical component such as pain, thyroid dysfunction, or neurological problems.
+Behavior problems with medical causes will not respond to training until the medical issue is addressed.

 The Shelter Surrender Reality

-Adolescence is the number one reason dogs are surrendered to shelters.
-The frustrating behaviors that emerge during this phase—combined with the myth that training should be "done" by six months—lead many owners to believe their dog is defective.
+Adolescence is the leading reason dogs are surrendered to shelters.
+The frustrating behaviors that emerge during this phase, combined with the misconception that training should be "done" by six months, lead many owners to conclude their dog is defective.

-They're not.
-They're developing.
-And the tragedy is that surrendered adolescent dogs often bounce between homes or wait longer for adoption precisely because their adolescent behavior makes them "harder to place."
+They are not.
+They are developing.
+Surrendered adolescent dogs often bounce between homes or wait longer for adoption because their adolescent behavior makes them harder to place.
+The dogs who make it through adolescence with patient, informed owners become the steady, reliable adults everyone wants.

 Did I do something wrong in puppyhood?

-No. Adolescent regression happens to dogs who had perfect puppy socialization and training.
-It's neurological, not a reflection of your parenting skills.
-In fact, well-socialized puppies often show MORE obvious regression because there's a bigger gap between their pre-adolescent competence and their adolescent behavior.
-If anything, the severity of regression is evidence that your early training worked.
+No. Adolescent regression happens to dogs who had excellent puppy socialization and training.
+It is neurological, not a reflection of your skill.
+Well-socialized puppies often show more obvious regression because the gap between their pre-adolescent competence and adolescent behavior is larger.
+The severity of regression can actually be evidence that your early training worked.

 Should I sign up for more training classes?

-Maybe, but with caveats.
-Group classes can be overwhelming for adolescent dogs in fear periods—the combination of unfamiliar dogs, unfamiliar environment, and social pressure can push them over threshold before you even start training.
-If your dog is showing signs of stress in class (panting, yawning, inability to focus, hiding behind you), they're over threshold and not learning.
-In that state, they're just practicing being stressed in new environments.
-Consider private lessons or working with a trainer one-on-one until their fear period passes.
+Possibly, with caveats.
+Group classes can be overwhelming for adolescent dogs in fear periods.
+The combination of unfamiliar dogs, unfamiliar environment, and social pressure can push them over threshold before training begins.
+If your dog is showing signs of stress in class (panting, yawning, inability to focus, hiding behind you), they are over threshold and not learning.
+Consider private lessons or one-on-one work with a trainer until the fear period passes.

 Will neutering/spaying fix this?

 Not entirely.
-While altering can reduce some hormone-driven behaviors (marking, mounting, roaming in search of mates), the broader adolescent brain development continues regardless of reproductive status.
-Spaying or neutering doesn't skip the prefrontal cortex construction phase—that's structural brain development, not hormonal.
-The impulse control problems, fear periods, and training regression happen in neutered dogs too.
-Timing of spay/neuter is a separate conversation with your vet; don't make that decision based on hope that it will "fix" adolescent behavior.
+Altering can reduce some hormone-driven behaviors like marking, mounting, and roaming, but the broader adolescent brain development continues regardless of reproductive status.
+Spaying or neutering does not skip the prefrontal cortex construction phase.
+That is structural brain development, not hormonal.
+Impulse control problems, fear periods, and training regression occur in altered dogs too.
+Timing of spay/neuter is a separate conversation with your vet; do not make that decision based on hope that it will fix adolescent behavior.

 My dog was great at daycare and now fights with other dogs.
 What happened?

 Social behavior often changes during adolescence.
-Dogs who were previously tolerant may become selective about their play partners or less patient with rude behavior from other dogs.
-This is developmentally normal—adult dogs are generally more selective than puppies.
-But the timing is problematic: your dog is now noticing rude behavior from other dogs, but their impulse control isn't developed enough to handle it gracefully.
-The result is conflict.
+Dogs who were previously tolerant may become selective about play partners or less patient with rude behavior from other dogs.
+This is developmentally normal -- adult dogs are generally more selective than puppies.
+But the timing creates a problem: your dog is now noticing rude behavior from others, but their impulse control is not developed enough to handle it gracefully.

-This means daycare might not be appropriate for your dog right now.
-Continuing to send them creates two risks: fights can cause injury, and repeated negative interactions with other dogs can create lasting dog-dog reactivity.
-Many adolescent dogs need a break from group settings until their social skills mature—usually around 18-24 months.
+This means daycare might not be appropriate right now.
+Continuing to send them creates two risks: fights can cause injury, and repeated negative interactions can create lasting dog-dog reactivity.
+Many adolescent dogs need a break from group settings until their social skills mature, usually around 18 to 24 months.

 How do I know when adolescence is over?

-You'll notice your dog can hold their focus for longer, recovers more quickly from exciting events, and starts making better decisions even when distracted.
-There's no single day when it ends—it's a gradual return to reliability.
-For most dogs, somewhere between 18 and 24 months, you'll realize you haven't had to manage them as intensely for a while.
-That's the light at the end of the tunnel.
+You will notice your dog can hold focus for longer, recovers more quickly from exciting events, and starts making better decisions even when distracted.
+There is no single day when it ends.
+It is a gradual return to reliability.
+For most dogs, somewhere between 18 and 24 months, you will realize you have not had to manage them as intensely for a while.

 The Bottom Line